alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 - **filter**: can filter by name or values.
 - **data.aws_ami.exanple.id**: way to refer the data retrieved from other resources.

+# Code block provider

+- **multiple providers**: use alias parameter.
+Allows differentiate between the different configurations of the same provider type.

 # Commands

 - **terraform validate**: used to check and report errors within modules.
 - **terraform apply**: maximum of 10 concurrent resource operations.
 Controlled by parallelism configuration.

+## Terraform plan

+- **terraform plan**: preview the changes that will be made to the infrastructure without actually applying them

 ## Terraform state